 SMMs are equipped with a lockout provision.
-The SMM can be set to enable LOCKOUT mode if load is identified as non-essential and does NOT need to operate on backup power during generator overload.
-Load can be a single electrical load or an entire subpanel of multiple branch circuits.
+The SMM can be set to enable lockout mode if load is identified as non-essential and does NOT need to operate on backup power during generator overload.
+Load can be an entire subpanel of multiple branch circuits.